Skip to main content

 3. Fill Out Job Details:

-• Specify the location of the local file to distribute to executors.
-Use kv1.txt, a test file available in every Spark environment.
+This path specifies a local file to be distributed to executors, a test file available in every Spark environment.

 • Submit the job.